 – when the person responsible for the coast station considers that further help is necessary (close cooperation with the appropriate RCC is recommended under such conditions).

-In the cases mentioned above, the coast station shall transmit a shore-to-ship distress relay call addressed, as appropriate, to all ships (VHF only), to a geographical area (MF/HF only) or to a specific ship.
+In the cases mentioned above, the coast station shall transmit a shore-to-ship distress alert relay addressed, as appropriate, to all ships (VHF only), to a geographical area (MF/HF only) or to a specific ship.

-The distress relay call shall contain the identification of the mobile unit in distress, its position and other information which might facilitate rescue.
+The distress alert relay shall contain the identification of the mobile unit in distress, its position and other information which might facilitate rescue.

-The distress relay call is transmitted as follows:
+The distress alert relay is transmitted as follows:

-– use a transmitter which is tuned to the frequency for DSC distress alerts (2 187.5 kHz on MF, 156.525 MHz/channel 70 on VHF);

-– in accordance with the DSC equipment manufacturer’s instructions, key in or select on the DSC equipment keyboard (see Note 1 of § 1.2 of this Annex):
+– key in or select on the DSC equipment (see Note 1 of § 1.2 of this Annex):

-– distress relay call,
+– distress alert relay,

 – the format specifier (all ships (VHF only), geographical area (MF/HF only), or individual station),